 A small government, by contrast, can violate rights in myriad ways—if its proper purpose is not established and maintained.
 Observe that governments in the antebellum South were relatively small, yet their laws permitted and enforced the enslavement of men, women, and children.
 Likewise, the U.S. government was quite small during the 1890s—even though the Sherman Antitrust Act had passed and was violating businessmen’s rights to liberty, property, and the pursuit of happiness.

 The essential issue in politics is not the size but the function of government; it’s not whether government is big or small but whether it protects or violates rights.
-(Ari Armstrong addresses this issue with excerpts from Ludwig von Mises.)

 The proper purpose of government is to protect individual rights by banning the use of physical force from social relationships and by using force only in retaliation and only against those who initiate its use.
 A properly conceived political spectrum must reflect this fact.
 Whatever terms are used to identify the positions of political ideologies or systems must be defined with regard to the fundamental political alternative: force vs. freedom—or, more specifically, rights-violating vs. rights-protecting institutions.

 Because the term “left” is already widely used to denote social systems and ideologies of force (e.g., socialism, communism, “progressivism”), and the term “right” is substantially used to denote social systems and ideologies of freedom (e.g., capitalism, classical liberalism, constitutional republicanism), the best approach for advocates of freedom is not to develop new terminology for the political spectrum, but to define the existing terminology with respect to political essentials—and to claim the extreme right end of the spectrum as rightfully and exclusively ours.